gtalarico/pyairtable/docs/source/substitutions.rst

 .. |kwarg_page_size| replace:: The number of records returned
     in each request.
 Must be less than or equal to 100.
-    Default is 100.
+    If no value given, `Airtable's default <https://airtable.com/developers/web/api/list-records>`__ is 100.

 .. |kwarg_max_records| replace:: The maximum total number of
     records that will be returned.
-If this value is larger than `page_size` multiple requests will be needed to fetch all records.
+If this value is larger than ``page_size``, multiple requests will be needed
+    to fetch all records.

 .. |kwarg_fields| replace:: Name of field or fields  to